Questions and Answers: Coronavirus (COVID-19) Stimulus Payments in Washington State

 - Spanish / Español

-The stimulus payment is money you will get from the government to help you during the pandemic.
-Read this for answers to common questions about it. #0908EN
+Learn more about the money you will get from the government to help you during the pandemic. #0908EN

 - 1. What is the stimulus payment?